“To encourage the study and conservation of parrot-like birds in freedom and captivity”

 The Society’s bank balance also grew steadily, with funds accumulating to support a number of ventures, including conservation projects, of which more shortly.

 Meetings of Council Members and officers initially took place four times a year, rotating between CM’s houses, and with their generous wives catering for the occasion!
 Later, various hotels around the country were used, depending upon cost, and the geographical distribution of members.
 Annual General Meetings initially coincided with the National Exhibition of Cage & Aviary Birds, held at Alexandra Palace, London, and at which the Parrot Society had a stand.
 In 1972, it was decided to hold the AGM earlier in the year – “between 1st November and 31st December”, and the first of these took place at Harewood House on 19/11/72.
 Subsequent AGMs have moved around to various venues, to allow representatives from all parts of the UK to attend at some time.
 In November 2007, the Council Meeting held in the morning before the AGM, became an ‘Open Meeting’, where members could attend and watch the workings and procedures of Council.
-(This has been discontinued in 2018, owing to lack of member support)
+(This has been discontinued in 2018, owing to lack of member support).
+(Future plans also include going back to moving the AGM around the country, so that members from different areas can attend more easily).

 Minutes of these early meetings were written up in the magazine initially in a fairly casual style.
 By 1971, they appeared in a more formal form, with numbered paragraphs and headings.
 Printing of minutes then seemed to lapse for a few years, but after 1988, when a regular calendar of bi-monthly Council Meetings had been established, it was agreed once again that Council minutes should appear in the magazine, “after approval by Council”.